 Grab your popcorn and your favorite drink—studying Korean just got way more fun!

 Korean study doesn’t have to be serious and formal.
-It’s quite helpful to mix it up by studying some Korean movies.
+It’s quite helpful to mix it up by studying some Korean media.
+Many students enjoy studying Korean through music, tv dramas, and of course, movies!
 Not only will you get some excellent listening practice, but the movies will make you more excited about learning the language.
 Not everyone learns the same way, either – for some Korean learners, it’s easier to pick up the language hearing it spoken casually than reading it from a textbook.
 It also means you can have fun AND learn at the same time – what’s not to love about that?

 The best Korean movies are not always the best movies for studying Korean.
 Therefore, you may need to compromise your artistic integrity a bit and watch more low-brow Korean movies if you are watching without subtitles.
 The best movies for studying Korean won’t feature very complex conversations, because simple, casual conversations are the best for learners to listen to at first – over time, you’ll be able to watch any Korean movie without subtitles with ease.